Accords-Library/v3.accords-library.com/README.md

 - Replacing the image with a transparent image (no need for blending)
 - Replacing the image with a non-transparent image where the blending is baked-in
 - Check if there are ways to make the blending work on iOS

-### Parallax effect

-A parallax effect is applied on the webpages' background image.
-This effect can be a bit demanding, it is disabled on mobiles and tablets to lessen the impact.
-Other alternatives could include:

-- Removing the effet entirely
-- Moving away from JavaScript and using CSS parallax tricks (transform 3D, sticky)

 ## CSS Utility classes